ropensci-archive/roweb2/content/blog/2018-05-02-onboarding-is-work.md

 ![](/img/blog-images/2018-05-02-onboarding-is-work/scatterplot-size-vs-reviewing-time-1.png)

 There are a few potential explanations to this that might be fruitful to explore.
-For instance, does this mean that there's only so much time, and so larger packages get less scrutiny per line of code?
+For instance, does this mean that there’s only so much time, and so larger packages get less scrutiny per line of code?
 Or does review time just depend more on the reviewer than the package?

 #### Work done by editors

 Editors manage the review process, performing initial pacakge checks, identifying and contacting reviewers, and then moderating the cajoling the process forward.
 Our best measure for editor effort is the number of packages handled by an editor in a given time frame, which we can track from the assignments on GitHub issues since the start of onboarding.
 Looking at this over time, we can see how editor workloads changed in response to growing number of assignments and how we have attempted to manage this by expanding our editorial board:

 ``` r
 library(tidyverse)